 Watchdog group Public Citizen demands OpenAI withdraw AI video app Sora over deepfake dangers

-- On Tuesday, Public Citizen demanded OpenAI withdraw Sora 2 in a letter to CEO Sam Altman and the U.S. Congress.
+- On Tuesday, Public Citizen demanded OpenAI withdraw Sora 2 in a letter to the company and CEO Sam Altman, also sharing the letter with the U.S. Congress.

 Coverage Details